You are here: Home Southern Rock Interviews State Line Mob Interview

 Recording industry seems to be at turning point right now, how do you see that affecting State Line Mob?

 Well with the current state of the economy everything is at a turning point right now.
 It has already affected State Line Mob.
 Worthy Labels are not signing as much & artist like us are left to defend for themselves.
-Creative control is a must for any recording artist as well as distribution & CD sales.
+Creative control is a must for any recording artist as well as distribution & cd sales.
 But if the music isn’t getting out there like it should & being promoted main stream due to being a independent recording artist, then it’s not beneficial, at least for us in our current status.

 And finally, what are your plans for this year?

 Our plans are to keep moving forward promoting our Ruckus CD.
 We are currently signed with Nea sound booking & hope to see our fans out on the road with a ton of new shows.
 We are always writing new material & hope to have a new album in the works in the near future.
-We have a brand new website www.statelinemob.com & we invite everyone to go check it out and grab you a copy of Ruckus.
+We have a brand new website www.statelinemob.com and we invite everyone to go check it out & grab you a copy of Ruckus.